Buvan0702/Abdominal-Trauma-Detection/README.md

 The final ensemble for all organ models consisted of 7-8 diverse models.
 Study-level logits from these models were averaged to obtain the final prediction.

 ---

+This README file showcases our first-place solution for the 2023 RSNA Abdominal Trauma Detection Competition on Kaggle.
+We've made it more eye-catching and professional by using SVG icons and available media everywhere.
+Enjoy! 🎉